PratikBhabad94/HR-Analytics-Power-BI-Dashboard-Project/README.md

 # Dashboard Content

-1st Sheet : KPI
+1st Sheet : Department level filters.

+2nd Sheet : KPIs
-Employee Count : This provides a snapshot of the total number of employees in organization.
+•	Employee Count : This provides a snapshot of the total number of employees in organization.

-Attrition Count : This indicates the number of employees who have left the company.
+•	Attrition count : This indicates the number of employees who have left the company.

-Attrition Rate : This calculates the percentage of employees who have left, relative to the total employees count.
+•	Attrition Rate : This calculates the percentage of employees who have left, relative to the total employees count.

-Active Employees : This represents the number of employees who are currently employed in organization.
-Average Age : This shows the average Age of the Employees.
+•	Average Age : This shows the average Age of the Employees.
-2nd Sheet : Department Wise Attrition
-This pie chart represents the distribution of attrition across different departments in organization.
-It allows us to compare attrition rates between departments visually.

-3rd Sheet : Number of Employees By Age Group

-By creating age groups using clustered column chart, this bar graph illustrates the distribution of employees across different age ranges.
-It helps identify age-related trends in workforce.

-4th Sheet : Job Satisfaction Rate

-The matrix chart showcases job satisfaction ratings for different job roles or positions.
-It enables us to identify areas of high or low job satisfaction within organization.

-5th Sheet : Education Field Wise Attrition

-This bar graph presents the attrition rates categorized by education fields.
-It helps determine if there are any specific education fields with higher attrition rates.

-6th Sheet : Attrition Rate By Gender For Different Age Group

-The donut chart show the attrition rates segmented by gender within different age groups.
-It provides a visual breakdown of attrition patterns based on age and gender.
+•	Average Salary: This shows the average salary of the Employees.

+•	Average Years: This shows how many years the employee has worked for organization

+•	KPI chart : Distribution between male and female